soon08/mockjs-webpack-plugin/README.md

 * [Mock samples](http://mockjs-lite.js.org/docs/examples.html)

 #ChangeLog
-version 2.0.0 -- 2019.04.06
+version 3.0.0 -- 2019.04.07
+1. nothing updated!
+Just use `npm version <update_type>` and then i find my package.json has been updated to 3.0.0 version 2.0.0 -- 2019.04.06
 1. support hot reload mock files changes, like add new file or update content.

 # Support
 This repo is coming from [MarxJiao/mock-webpack-plugin](.https://github.com/MarxJiao/mock-webpack-plugin) and [52cik/express-mockjs](https://github.com/52cik/express-mockjs).